Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Methods

 \subsubsection{ROI initialization}

 To improve reliability on smaller anatomy, we introduced a user-guided initialization \cref{fig2}.
 The HoloLens displays a translucent red virtual target model in front of the user before registration.
 The user moves their head (and thus the HoloLens) so that this virtual target roughly overlaps the real target anatomy, providing $\mathbf{T}_{\mathcal{H}\mathcal{M}}^{(0)}$.
+Users achieve this by moving their viewpoint, which is considered easy and does not require any manual menu interactions.
 To express the user-initialized pose in the AHAT frame $\mathcal{A}$,

 We then crop $\mathcal{P}_s$ to a tight ROI centered at $\mathbf{c}=\mathbf{t}_{\mathcal{A}\mathcal{M}}^{(0)}$ with radius $r$ (80--300~mm): This focuses the algorithm on the relevant scene portion and avoids arbitrary false matches.
 The human-in-the-loop step provides a bounded search region for the global registration.
 We found this especially useful for the feet and ear cases, where the anatomy is small and symmetric enough that a fully automatic global alignment might occasionally flip or misplace the model.